ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - weights
   - name: Sophie Balshaw
     jobtitle: Marketing Executive
-    bio: Sophie is the creative one whos specialism is digital marketing and advertising.
-After enjoying Art and Graphics from a young age she has carried this through into her profession.
+    bio: Sophie is the creative one who's specialism is digital marketing and advertising.
+After enjoying Art and Graphics from a young age she is happy to have carried this through into her profession.
 Her focus today is to drive traffic and new enquiries into the business to support the ambitious growth goals.
     interests:
       - surfing